Peterpiotr/siguren-documentation/docs/source/operation/load-arrest/load-arrest.rst

 1. Cause of the load arrest has been identified and eliminated.
 2. Hoist is healthy.
-3. Enable signal to MotoSuiveur system from hoist is on.
+3. Enable signal to MotoSuiveur® system from hoist is on.
-4. :guilabel:`🟢 Hoist Enabled` signal from MotoSuiveur system to hoist is on*.
+4. :guilabel:`🟢 Hoist Enabled` signal from MotoSuiveur® system to hoist is on*.
 5. Short upward movement is necessary (from hoist control) until :guilabel:`🟢 Downward Enable` light swiches to illuminated.
 6. Both light indicators :guilabel:`🟢 Downward Enable` and :guilabel:`🟢 Upward Enable` are illuminated.
-7. MotoSuiveur system is ready to follow.
+7. MotoSuiveur® system is ready to follow.

 \*\ If :guilabel:`🟢 Hoist Enabled` signal is not illuminated, :guilabel:`🔑 Enable Override` should be used to force signal.
 Forced signal should be used **only** for movement performing.